What Is a Firewall: Everything You Need to Know

 Proxy firewall

-An early type of firewall device, a proxy firewall serves as the gateway from one network to another for a specific application.
-Proxy servers can provide additional functionality, such as content caching and security, by preventing direct connections from outside the network.
+An early type of firewall, a proxy firewall acts as a gateway between networks for a specific application.
+Proxy servers can provide additional functionality, such as content caching and security, by intercepting and filtering traffic before it reaches the destination.
 However, this may also impact throughput capabilities and the applications they can support.

 Stateful inspection firewall

 Not considered a “traditional” firewall, a stateful inspection firewall allows or blocks traffic based on state, port, and protocol.
-It monitors all activity from the opening of a connection until it is closed.
-Filtering decisions are made based on administrator-defined rules and context, which refers to using information from previous connections and packets belonging to the same connection.
+It monitors all activity from the opening of a connection through its closure.
+Filtering decisions are made based on administrator-defined rules and context, which uses information from previous connections and packets belonging to the same connection.

 Unified threat management (UTM) firewall

-A UTM device typically loosely couples the functions of a stateful inspection firewall with intrusion prevention and antivirus.
+A UTM device typically loosely integrates the functions of a stateful inspection firewall, intrusion prevention, and antivirus.
 It may also include additional services and often cloud management.
 UTMs focus on simplicity and ease of use.

 Next-generation firewall (NGFW)

 Firewalls have evolved beyond simple packet filtering and stateful inspection.
-Most companies are deploying next-generation firewalls to block modern threats such as advanced malware and application-layer attacks.
+Most companies are deploying next-generation firewalls to block modern threats, including advanced malware and application-layer attacks.

 According to Gartner, Inc.’s definition, a next-generation firewall must include: